 - Now fry Chana Cubes from all the sides in the same oil.
 The Cubes of Chana should turn Bright Brown after frying.
 Strain Fried Chana from the Oil

-- Temper remaining Oil with Bay leaves, Dried Red Chilli and Cumin Seed and cook for ½ minutes and then add chopped Tomatoes in the tempering and cook for around 2-3 minutes in low flame till the raw smell of Tomatoes emits completely.
+- Temper remaining Oil with Bay leaves, Dried Red Chilli, and Cumin Seed and cook for ½ minute and then add chopped Tomatoes in the tempering and cook for around 2-3 minutes in low flame till the raw smell of Tomatoes emits completely.

 - Now add Ginger-Cumin Powder Paste and Turmeric-Red Chilli Powder Paste to the Pan and mix properly with a ladle and cook for around 2 minutes.

-- Now add 3 Cup of Water and coconut milk (optional) and also the fried Potatoes and Fried Chana to the Mixture and mix properly.
+- Now add 3 Cups of Water and coconut milk (optional) and also the fried Potatoes and Fried Chana to the Mixture and mix properly.

 - Cook in Medium flame for 10 minutes while covering the pan with a Lid.